cedricyu803/Data-Science-Work-Samples/README.md

 We perform a named-entity recognition task on a dataset of resumes.
 Our approach is based on an assignment in the Sequence Models course on Coursera, offered by DeepLearning.AI.
 We expand it by studying the raw data, performing a more accurate and streamlined tokenisation, before re-training a Huggingface transformer model.
 Evaluating the model performance on the F1 score, we find a macro-averaged F1 score of 0.71 on the validation set.

+**7. Time Series: Global Temperatures**

+We study the global temperatures dataset available on Kaggle.
+In the Jupyter notebook EDA_AR(3).ipynb, we perform an exploratory data analysis, and decide to take the yearly averages and only use the data from 1850-2015.
+We find a clear increasing trend (hence global 'warming'), which is rendered stationary by taking the first difference.
+The auto-correlation function (ACF) and partial auto-correlation function (PACF) suggest that the first difference can be described by an AR(3) model.
+We fit AR(3) models.
+In LSTM.ipynb, we make use of lag features and fit LSTM models on the series.
+For both models, we use fixed partitioning and rolling forecast.

+In the end, on the validation set (yearly average temperature in 1986-2015), the mean absolute error (MAE) from LSTM fitted on first difference using rolling forecast is the lowest: 0.14682.
+This is only slight lower than that from using fixed partition.
+It is to be compared to the MAE of 0.18931 from naive forecast (lag 1), and 0.15548 from the AR(3) model using rolling forecast.